The patriotic spirit of 11-year-old Greek-Australian Hector Vasyli is still alive and is honored by many people even a century after his death.

 In his veins ran the heroic blood of Greece and in the breast of a child he carried the heart of a man.

 This tablet was erected by the Returned Sailors and Soldiers Imperial League, Hellenic (Greek) Association, and citizens of Brisbane.

-According to Hellenic Returned and Services League sub branch president Vlas Efstathis, the memorial remains a significant focal point for the Greek-Australian community celebrations every Anzac Day.
+According to Vlas Efstathis, the Hellenic Sub Branch Returned and Services League branch president, the memorial remains a significant focal point for the Greek-Australian community celebrations every Anzac Day.

 “For as long as I can remember, for some 30 years, we’ve always been meeting there,” Efstathis told the Australian broadcaster ABC.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!